teddyk251/Talk-to-Tartan/README.md

     ```

 ### Running the Program
-Run each of the following on a separate terminal sessions
+Run each of the following on a separate terminal session.
 1. **Run the backend application**
 ```
 cd backend